Vicki Lawrence: Mama Character and Mama's Family

-Her portrayal of the Mama character on The Carol Burnett Show's "The Family" sketches was so popular that NBC subsequently created the sitcom Mama's Family, elaborating on the Mama character.
-(Burnett reprised the Eunice Higgins character for the sitcom from time to time.)
+Her portrayal of the Mama character on The Carol Burnett Show's "The Family" sketches was so popular that CBS developed the TV movie Eunice in 1982, and NBC subsequently created the sitcom Mama's Family, elaborating on the Mama character (Burnett reprised the Eunice Higgins character for the sitcom from time to time).
 The series ran from 1983 to 1985 on NBC; after its cancellation from NBC, it was renewed from 1986 to 1990 in first-run syndication.
 The show was more successful in the renewed version.
 She also reprised the Mama character on stage for Vicki Lawrence & Mama: A Two-Woman Show.

+Other acting

-Lawrence has made appearances on other programs, such as the sitcoms Laverne & Shirley, Major Dad, Roseanne, Hannah Montana, and Yes, Dear.
+Lawrence has made appearances on other programs, such as the sitcoms Laverne & Shirley, The Love Boat, Major Dad, Diagnosis: Murder, and Yes, Dear.
 She appeared in two episodes of Murder, She Wrote, playing different characters.
+Lawrence also played Dan's old high-school flame, Phyllis, in an episode of Roseanne.

 Between the NBC and syndication runs of Mama's Family, Lawrence starred in the 1985 comedy pilot Anything for Love, which aired as a special on CBS that summer and co-starred Lauren Tewes and Rebeca Arthur.
 Lawrence has also appeared with Burnett, Korman, and Tim Conway in the Burnett show retrospectives that were broadcast in 1993, 2001, and 2004.
 Lawrence played Sister Mary Paul (Sister Amnesia) in the TV special based on Nunsense Jamboree that originally aired on TNN in 1998.
+She is also known for her voice-over work as Flo on the animated series Hermie and Friends.

-Lawrence played Mamaw Stewart (the mother of Robby Ray Stewart and grandmother of Jackson and Miley Stewart) in the hit Disney series Hannah Montana alongside Billy Ray Cyrus and his daughter Miley Cyrus.
+Lawrence played Mamaw Stewart (the mother of Robby Ray Stewart and grandmother of Jackson and Miley Stewart) in the hit Disney series Hannah Montana alongside Billy Ray Cyrus and his daughter Miley Cyrus from 2006 to 2011.
+In 2011, she was Mrs. Santa Claus in the Hallmark movie Annie Claus Is Coming to Town.
+She starred in the Fox sitcom The Cool Kids, along with Martin Mull, Leslie Jordan, and David Alan Grier from 2018 to 2019.

 Lawrence played as Mama in an Ohio commercial, promoting a constitutional amendment that would permit casino gambling in Ohio.
-Lawrence played Dan's old high-school flame, Phyllis, in an episode of Roseanne.
 She also appeared in a special celebrity-edition episode of the Anne Robinson version of The Weakest Link.
-Playing for a charity, she made it to the final two but ended up losing to Ed Begley, Jr.
+Playing for a charity, she made it to the final two but ended up losing to Ed Begley Jr.